PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

 \subsubsection{Sustained Participation Over Time}

-To investigate the potential influence of the novelty effect, we conducted a temporal analysis by dividing each interaction session within the PACEE system into two equal halves by time (see figure~\ref{fig:teaching_session_data_halfs}).
-Our analysis revealed no statistically significant differences between the first and second halves of the session regarding user dialogue turns, the number of expression words, or the number of emotion-related words over time.
-This stability suggests that high user participation is a consistent feature within PACEE.
+To examine potential novelty effects, we divided each PACEE session into two equal temporal halves (\autoref{fig:teaching_session_data_halfs}).
+No significant differences were found between the first and second halves in dialogue turns, word counts, or emotion-related words.
+This result suggests that the user's participation in PACEE remained stable throughout the interaction.